Abdelrhman-Gomaa/Twitter-task/README.md

-# Micro-Market
+# Twitter Task
-Online Market for search engine for local products in warehouses and buy it online.
-Built the RESTful API.
-Used NestJs Framework and Sequwelize for the RESTful API.
-Technologies: Typescript, Nodejs, NestJs, SequelizeORM, PostgreSQL, Swagger UI .
+This is Task for create user (registeration and signin), user can follow others and can list his followers and following, user can tweet and react other users tweets.
+Used NestJs Framework and Sequwelize for the GraphQL.
+Technologies: Typescript, Nodejs, NestJs, SequelizeORM, PostgreSQL, GraphQL.